 A salesperson has viewed your roof only on Google Maps, and then it might look like they’ll comfortably fit on the roof in a portrait manner.

-But when the solar installer has been asked to fit them and at the same time he’s in a hurry, then here’s what can happen:
+But when the solar installer has been asked to fit them, and at the same time he’s in a hurry, then here’s what can happen:

-If you look carefully, the installation is non-compliant, doesn’t look good and during the rainy season the water that strikes the panels will likely pour off the bottom row like a small waterfall and completely miss your gutter.
+If you look carefully, the installation is non-compliant, doesn’t look good, and during the rainy season, the water that strikes the panels will likely pour off the bottom row like a small waterfall and completely miss your gutter.

-At the same time, if the existing screw lines of the roof aren’t in a proper position with respect to the solar panels, then you might have PV panel clamps at the improper place, compared to the short edge of the panel- negating the warranty of panel manufacturer.
+At the same time, if the existing screw lines of the roof aren’t in a proper position with respect to the solar panels, then you might have PV panel clamps at the improper place, compared to the short edge of the panel- negating the warranty of the panel manufacturer.

 Be aware of a salesperson who doesn’t consider landscape installation.